 Foreign Language Program

 The Foreign Language Program emphasizes the instruction of languages other than English.
-French, Italian, Japanese, and Spanish are the primary languages currently offered in the department.
-These courses enable students to refine their native language skills.
-In addition, courses in Latin American and Spanish literature enhance the students' comprehension of the language and the richness of the cultural experience.
+French, German, Italian, Japanese, Portuguese, and Spanish are the primary languages currently offered in the department.
+These courses enable students to expand their language skills.

 This program is designed to prepare Spanish/English bilinguals for an exciting career in translation and/or interpretation.

-Project ACE uses content-based instruction to teach English as a second language.
+The ACE program uses content-based instruction to teach English as a second language.

 CBI is a curriculum design in which instructional material, learning tasks, and classroom technology used in the language classroom come from academic disciplines like psychology and biology.

 The Language Lab provides a convenient place for students to practice audio-lingual skills.
 Electronic media is used to transmit and report prepared audio, video, and multimedia learning materials in order to improve speech and listening skills in English for Academic Purposes and Foreign Languages.
-There are 123 student stations.
+Room 1218 is equipped to facilitate live interactive oral practice with a lab instructor and among large groups of students.
 The Internet is available to students, as well as other learning materials on the Web.

 This lab is equipped with audio-visual equipment for translation and interpretation.
 There are 25 student stations where students use computers to refine their translation and interpretation skills.
 Due to the specialization of this lab/classroom, the students at InterAmerican Campus have been able to participate in the internship for court interpreters.